n-eq/n-eq.github.io/_posts/2025-05-19-the-perfect-technical-interview.md

 evaluating their critical thinking abilities, collaborative behavior, and adaptability; the qualities that often make the difference between a good engineer and a great one.

+## Conclusion

+Designing good technical interviews is not about adding complexity — it’s about creativity, realism, and relevance that signal respect for the candidate’s time and experience.
+In return, they attract stronger, more motivated applicants who are eager to contribute for the right reasons.